230 Mountain View Drive, Nelson, BC, V1L 0A7

-We offer a Bed and Breakfast!
+We offer a Bed and Breakfast to our fishing charter guests .
 We have three rooms, each with a separate entrance and a full bathroom.
 Our deluxe room is 670 sq ft, offers a queen size bed, and has a private balcony.
 Our two standard rooms each have two queen beds.
-Book with one of our golfing and fishing packages and get great discounts on your room.

 Click here for more info.

 Located at the junction of Kootenay Lake's North, South, and West arm is the village of Balfour.
 It serves as the western ferry terminal for the world's largest free ferry ride (40 minutes one way accross Kootenay Lake).